-Because of COVID-19, summer vacations this year may be limited to within your own home.
-But luckily, the escapist quality of a well-written book can help you and your children experience the magic of summertime and go on an exciting vacation through fiction!
+Even if your summer vacation plans this year are limited to staycations, the escapist quality of a well-written book can still help you and your children experience the magic of summertime.
+Go on an exciting vacation through fiction!

 The following ten recommendations are some of the best books for you and your children to read this summer to escape the boredom of staying home, and keep your summertime sunny and fun!